sylvainhalle/textidote/Readme.md

 source file.
 For more information about the kind of verifications made by Language Tool, please refer to [its website](https://languagetool.org).

+Additionally, the `--firstlang lang` option can be used to make Language Tool check for false friends in your first language.
+For example, to check a text in english, when your first language is german, you may run:

+    java -jar textidote.jar --check en --firstlang de example.tex

 The language codes you can use are:

 - `de`: (Germany) German, and the variants `de_AT` (Austrian) and `de_CH`